-When she was taken to jail, she was never processed as an incoming inmate.
-She was not fingerprinted and not photographed, and was never informed of her charges, She was denied counsel, refused the right to contact an attorney, and while it was early enough in the day to go in front of a magistrate of a judge, the Sheriff made no attempt to secure her release before the impending weekend.
+When she was taken to jail, Dr. Mikovits was never properly processed as an incoming inmate.
+She does not recall being fingerprinted and was not photographed, and was not properly informed of her charges, was denied counsel, refused the right to contact an attorney, and while it was early enough in the day to go in front of a magistrate of a judge, the Sheriff made no attempt to secure her release before the impending weekend.
 When asked why she was there, she was told that she was a fugitive from justice.
-When she attempted to ask how that could be, inasmuch as she has never had any contact with law enforcement and never committed a crime, she was told that she is a fugitive and cannot be bailed out.
+When she attempted to ask how that could be, inasmuch as she has never had any contact with law enforcement and never committed a crime, she was told that she is a fugitive and cannot be bailed out with no further discussion allowed.
+Properly

 To add to the absurdity of the situation, her husband was told the same things as she was.
-Furthermore, on the Monday following the weekend the Sheriff continued to refuse to allow any contact with the outside world, and took no steps to get her in front of any judicial tribunal.
-On Tuesday, she still was not allowed to go to a court.
-Finally on Wednesday, she was released as mysteriously as she was apprehended.
-As of today, she still has not been charged, and there is still no logical explanation or apology by Sheriff Dean for the misfeasance of his deputies.
+Furthermore, on the Monday following the weekend the Sheriff continued to refuse to allow any contact with the outside world beyond her husband, and took no steps to get her in front of any judicial tribunal.
+On Tuesday, she appeared before a Magistrate, and her bail was set at \$100,000.00 and she was returned to the jail until approximately 8:00 PM that night, at which time she was released as mysteriously as she was apprehended.
+As of today, she still has not been charged with any underlying offense, upon which the predicate offense of "fugitive" could be based.
+There is still no logical explanation for the misfeasance.